relevantGRC/grc-suite/AI Compliance/frameworks/iso 42001/modules/module-01-overview.md

 | PDCA cycle | Plan-Do-Check-Act — the continuous improvement loop underlying ISO management system standards |
 | Management review | A required, recurring leadership review of management system performance |
 | Accredited | Officially authorized — a certification body's right to issue valid certificates is itself overseen by national accreditation bodies |

 ---

-## Practice questions

-1. What is the single biggest structural difference between NIST AI RMF and ISO 42001?
-2. Why does ISO 42001 deliberately mirror ISO 27001's structure?
-3. What is the difference between being "conformant" and being "certified"?
-4. Why might an AI vendor pursue ISO 42001 certification specifically, rather than just internally adopting NIST AI RMF?
-5. Why does ISO 42001 work pair more naturally with commercial clients than federal ones, in contrast to NIST AI RMF?

----

-## How to explain it in an interview

-> "ISO 42001 is the international, certifiable standard for AI management
-> systems — published by ISO in December 2023, structurally modeled on ISO
-> 27001.
-The key distinction from NIST AI RMF is that ISO 42001 is something
-> you can actually get audited and certified against by an accredited third
-> party, which makes it a procurement and sales tool for AI vendors in a way
-> NIST AI RMF isn't.
-It's built on a Plan-Do-Check-Act cycle across seven
-> core clauses, and organizations that already hold ISO 27001 have a real
-> head start because the underlying management system muscle — internal
-> audits, management review, documented control processes — transfers
-> directly."

----